Visual Studio 2013 Update 2 Release Notes

 Updates to Release Management make it easier to deploy your apps to groups of servers, which saves considerable time.

 Most applications have multiple tiers, and most tiers run on several servers.
 Until now, in order to deploy a component to all servers in a tier, you had to author the same deployment sequence with the same set of steps on each server.
-This was not only a lot of repetitive work, it wasn’t maintainable.
+This was not only a lot of repetitive work, it was not maintainable.

 With Update 2, you can now tag servers so that you author the deployment sequence once for a group of servers with the same tag (Visual Studio Release Management 2013 Update 2 RC now available).
-This deployment sequence will run automatically on all servers with the same tag in parallel when a release is triggered.
+This deployment sequence runs automatically on all servers with the same tag in parallel when a release is triggered.